 Financing Committee: the independent advisory committees of LBDF BV as referred to in Article

-22 of the LBDF BV’s articles of association (being the LBDF Credit Committee and the LBDF Financing Committee), which issues an opinion on the provision of financing from the Proof of Concept Fund or the Seed Fund.
+22 of the LBDF BV’s articles of association (being the LBDF Credit Committee and the LBDF Financing Committee).

 Financing Regulations: these regulations.

-SMEs: enterprises that comply with the EU definition of micro, small, and medium-sized

-enterprises, as set out in Annex 1 of EU Regulation (EEC) No 651214 of the Commission of 17 June 2014.
+SME: enterprise within the scope of the definition “small, medium-sized and micro-sized enterprise” as set out in Annex 1 of the Regulation .

 Loan: borrowed capital provided to a Target Enterprise by means of Loan issued from the Proof of Concept fund or the Seed Fund, including subordinated and convertible loans.